arnoliudaxia/FGCRobotTeamCode/README.md

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.

-If you are new to the *FIRST* Tech Challenge software and control system, you should visit the online wiki to learn how to install, configure, and use the software and control system:
+If you are new to the *FIRST* Tech Challenge software and control system, you should visit the online wiki to learn how to install, configure, and use the software and control system:<p>测试中文</p>
-测试中文

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://github.com/ftctechnh/ftc_app/wiki